manesec/maketoolkit/README.md

 # maketoolkit

-Quick to install some pen-testing tools on python and debian like os.
+Quick to install some pen-testing tools on python env and debian like os.

 ![Logo](Picture/main.png)